btcforplebs/shipyard/context/ARCHITECTURE.md

 4. **Verify authorization for resource access**.
 After obtaining the authenticated pubkey, verify that the user has permission to access the requested resource (e.g., check if they own the account or are a collaborator).

 5. **Keep sensitive operations server-side**.
 Use the authenticated pubkey to perform operations on the server rather than sending sensitive data to the client.

+6. **Use the shared API utility for authenticated client requests.**
+   All client components that make authenticated API calls should use the shared utility functions in `lib/api.ts` (such as `apiPost`, `apiPut`, `apiDelete`).
+These utilities automatically include the JWT from localStorage in the `Authorization` header, ensuring consistent authentication and reducing duplication.
+   For example, the compose page (`app/compose/short/page.tsx`) uses `apiPost` for all backend calls that require authentication.

 ### Security Considerations